brickcap/tasks/contracts-101/digest.md

 The proposal may be revoked at any time before the communication of it's acceptance is complete.
 The acceptance may be revoked at any time the communication of the acceptance is complete,against the acceptor.

 Let's take the example of the advertisement above and apply the communication scenarios that we discussed.
+Once the tenant has got all the details of the house by talking with his landlord on the phone:

+1. He may make a proposal.
+2. The proposal may be retracted any time before it reaches the landlord.
+3. The landlord may accept the proposal and communicate the acceptance.
+4. The landlord may retract the acceptance before it reaches the tenant.

+One thing to keep in mind is that the acceptance must be absolute an without condition.
+If there are conditions in an acceptance then it is not an acceptance but a counter proposal.

+**To be continued**